-A note on rust: The threaded silver coloured base of the heating element is not corrosion resistant.
+The threaded silver coloured base of the heating element is not corrosion resistant.
 Some rust may form on this base if water is left in the kettle for a prolonged period of time.
 These heating elements are normally used in electric water heaters that also have a sacrificial anode installed to combat this issue.
 The anode's sole purpose is to oxidize first, thereby protecting the heating element base from rusting.
 Brewing kettles do not have an anode so make sure you do not leave water in the kettle for a prolonged period of time.
 Leaving water in during a typical brewing period is not an issue for most brewers.
 In fact, a protective coating will form on the element base in the Boil Kettle after a few uses.
 It's more of an issue in the Hot Liquor Tank if you leave water standing for extended periods.
 This may be exasperated if you have hard water.
 Some brewers will install a magnesium anode in the side of their kettle to combat this issue.
 See this forum thread for some example installations and instructions.

-For more information visit the official Heating Elements Kits product thread in our forum.
+Visit our official Heating Elements Kits product thread in our forum.

 Questions?
 Email us at SpikeInnovations@TheElectricBrewery.com